 A three-semester sequence that surveys musical styles, literature, and thought in Western music from the ancient world to the present day.
 The courses include extensive reading, library work, and listening.
-Required for all music majors.

 MUSC 306.
 Global Transformations: "World Music" and the "World" (3-3-0) AIGM